-What Happened: A paper mill in New Brunswick implemented a policy of annual mandatory random alcohol breathalyser tests of 10% of all workers in safety sensitive positions.
+What Happened: A paper mill in New Brunswick implemented a policy of annual mandatory random alcohol breathalyzer tests of 10% of all workers in safety-sensitive positions.
 If a worker tested positive for alcohol, he could be disciplined, including fired.
 The union challenged the policy.
-The arbitration board ruled struck it down, ruling that the mill didn’t have a proven history of “prior incidents of alcohol related impaired work.”
-It also noted that although the mill’s operations were dangerous, they weren’t “ultra-hazardous.”
+The arbitration board ruled struck it down, ruling that the mill didn’t have a proven history of “prior incidents of alcohol-related impaired work.”
+It also noted that although the mill’s operations were dangerous, they weren’t “ultrahazardous.”
 But the appeals court upheld the testing policy.
-It explained that random alcohol testing has generally been allowed when it’s limited to workers in safety sensitive positions and done by breathalyser, which is minimally intrusive.
+It explained that random alcohol testing has generally been allowed when it’s limited to workers in safety-sensitive positions and done by breathalyzer, which is minimally intrusive.
 And the appeals court concluded that evidence of an alcohol problem in the workplace wasn’t necessary for a random testing policy if the workplace was inherently dangerous, which the paper mill was [Communications, Energy and Paperworkers Union of Canada, Local 30 v.
 Irving Pulp and Paper Ltd., NBCA 58 (CanLII), July 7, 2011].
 The union appealed this decision.

 What the Court Decided: The Supreme Court of Canada struck down the random alcohol testing policy.

 How the Court Justified the Decision: The Court explained that prior cases have established that when a workplace is dangerous, an employer can test an individual worker if there’s reasonable cause to believe that he was impaired while on duty, was involved in a workplace incident or was returning to work after treatment for substance abuse.
 It noted that arbitrators have “overwhelmingly rejected” mandatory